New

 As AI becomes more visible in vendor management, property leaders are asking more disciplined questions about where AI operates, what decisions are automated, how human expertise is incorporated, and how exceptions are handled.
 These questions are shaping the next standard for vendor compliance.

-AI speeds time compliance, while data analysis and decision support in vendor compliance is handled by experts.
+AI accelerates time to compliance while analysis and decision support remain anchored in human expertise.

 Why is vendor compliance becoming more important?